ShuntaIto/Twitter_Dialogue_Preprocess/README.md

 ## What's this?

-This ipynb contains script to pre-process data collected by twitter_scraper(https://github.com/Marsan-Ma/twitter_scraper) for Seq2Seq.
+This .ipynb and .py files contain script to pre-process data collected by twitter_scraper(https://github.com/Marsan-Ma/twitter_scraper) for Seq2Seq.

 I make this script for Japanese data, however, you can apply this script to any languages if you change regex patterns(r'hogehoge').